FlowFuse/website/src/blog/2024/12/why-uns-need-data-modeling.md

 FlowFuse also offers enterprise-grade features to manage edge devices and Node-RED instances, helping you scale, collaborate, and stay compliant.

-**Take Control of Your Data Operations with FlowFuse**
+**Take Control of Your Data with FlowFuse**

-Ready to optimize your data operations?
-Build your Unified Namespace and data model with FlowFuse today.
-[Get started now](https://app.flowfuse.com/account/create) and unlock the full potential of your data.
+Want to make the most of your data?
+[Let’s talk!]( /book-demo/) Our team is ready to help you set up a Unified Namespace (UNS) that fits your needs.